AdrianBednarczyk/SanFrancisco_Crash_Accidents/README.md

 # **🚗 San Francisco Crash Accidents – Data Analysis Project**

-This project presents an end-to-end data analysis of traffic accidents in San Francisco using SQL and Power BI.
+This project presents an end-to-end data analysis of traffic accidents in San Francisco using SQL and Power BI.It follows a full data analytics workflow, starting from raw data ingestion, through data cleaning and transformation in SQL, and ending with analytical reporting in Power BI.

-This project analyzes road traffic accidents in San Francisco using a full data analytics workflow, starting from raw data ingestion, through data cleaning and transformation in SQL, and ending with analytical reporting in Power BI.The dataset was first loaded into a SQL database from source files, where the entire data preparation process was performed.
+The dataset was first loaded into a SQL database from source files, where the entire data preparation process was performed.
 This included creating database tables, validating data integrity, and cleaning inconsistent or missing records.

+**👉 Data transformation logic and preparation steps can be found in the Preparing Data section within the SQL Queries folder.**

+After the data quality checks and transformations were completed, the cleaned and structured tables were used to build a dimensional data model that supports efficient analytical queries.

+**👉 Business-oriented analysis and key insights are presented in the Business Analytics section inside the SQL Queries folder.**

-After the data quality checks and transformations were completed, the cleaned and structured tables were used to build a dimensional data model that supports efficient analytical queries.The goal of the project was to analyze accident patterns, identify key risk factors, and demonstrate practical analytical skills required in a Data Analyst / BI Analyst role.
+The goal of the project was to analyze accident patterns, identify key risk factors, and demonstrate practical analytical skills required in a Data Analyst / BI Analyst role.

 The final output is a Gold-layer warehouse optimized for analytical consumption and a Power BI dashboard presenting the results.